project-nv/night-vision/README.md

 # <center> Night Vision Charts™ </center>

 **NightVision** is a highly customizable charting library, created for professional traders.
 It is a continuation of [TradingVueJS](https://github.com/tvjsx/trading-vue-js) project, borrowing its core ideas, but applying better design decisions and improving performance.
+Built with Svelte.

 Start your charting journey with our interactive [**[DOCS]**](https://nightvision.dev/guide/intro/night-vision-charts.html).